Wood Block Christmas Trees | Scrap Wood Craft

 Mix one part plaster to one part paint to make a paste/icing that you can decorate your wood block Christmas trees with.

-Now, snip the tip off the end of the baggie but be careful not to remove too much.
-Cut off a small piece with your scissors first and test it to ensure you have the correct size hole opening.
+Now, snip the tip off the end of the baggie, but be careful not to remove too much.
+First, cut off a small piece with your scissors and test it to ensure you have the correct size hole opening.
 You can always cut away more if needed.

 Mix one part plaster to one part paint to make a paste/icing that you can decorate your wood block Christmas trees with.